 In the example above, incoming events will be evaluated first against the Route named speedtest, then against mtr, then against statsd, and so on.
-At the end, the main Route serves as a catch-all for any event that does not match any of the other Routes.
+At the end,

 Above, note the selectors to toggle between displaying Events versus Bytes, and to display In versus Out.